Warriors' Kerr favors shorter season to fix NBA "rest" issue - WHIZ News

 “I know from our standpoint where you only get to see a team once a year.
 I know that can be frustrating for fans if those guys don’t play but I do think for the greater good of the game, getting these superstars and elite players for multiple years and multiple more seasons, I think is only good for the game.”

-Cleveland will also be without reserve guard Ricky Rubio, who recently returned after missing a year following knee surgery.
+Cleveland was also without reserve guard Ricky Rubio, who recently returned after missing a year following knee surgery.
 The Cavs are just being cautious with Rubio, who played 12 minutes against the Grizzlies.

 AP NBA: https://apnews.com/hub/nba and https://twitter.com/AP_Sports